adacersos/Basic-Data-Science-Projects/README.md

 - The scatterplot demonstrates the model's tendency to overproject low-star restaurants and underproject high-star restaurants.
 - The model consistently predicts values in the 3-4 range, indicating a safe approach but still offering a reasonable estimate.

+# Email Sender Prediction Project

+### Overview

+This project aims to predict the sender of an email using email content.
+This is particularly important in scenarios where an emailer flagged for malicious activities attempts to use a different email address to continue their activities.
+By identifying the writing style and patterns of individuals, the model can predict if the same person is behind different email addresses.

+### Approach

+- The solution involves using the vectors acquired from word2vec to create a random forest model that predicts the 'from' values.
+The vectors were generated from the message column of the emails.
+The objective is for the model to recognize each individual's writing style and accurately determine the sender of a message based on its content.

+### Results

+- The model achieved an accuracy of 87%, demonstrating its effectiveness in predicting the sender based on email content.

+### Methodology

+1. **Data Preparation:**
+   - Emails are preprocessed, and the message content is used to create word2vec vectors.
+   - These vectors represent the unique writing style of each sender.

+2. **Model Training:**
+   - A random forest classifier is trained using the word2vec vectors to predict the 'from' values.
+   - The model learns to identify patterns and styles unique to each sender.

+3. **Evaluation:**
+   - The model's performance is evaluated, achieving an accuracy of 87%.